eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 For example, on UDP transports, the :class:`Locator` will contain the information of the IP address and port of the remote peer.

-The :class:`Locator` class is not abstract, and no specializations are implemented for each trasnport type.
+The :class:`Locator` class is not abstract, and no specializations are implemented for each transport type.
 Instead, transports should map the data members of the :class:`Locator` class to their own channel identification concepts.
-For example, on :ref:`transport_sharedMemory_sharedMemory` the ``address`` contains a uique ID for the local host, and the ``port`` represents the shared ring buffer used to communicate buffer descriptors.
+For example, on :ref:`transport_sharedMemory_sharedMemory` the ``address`` contains a unique ID for the local host, and the ``port`` represents the shared ring buffer used to communicate buffer descriptors.

 On :ref:`listening_locators` you can find more information about how to configure :ref:`dds_layer_domainParticipant`